-VIOLATION OF THE PRIVATE ATTORNEYS GENERAL ACT FOR FAILURE TO PAY ALL WAGES INCLUDING MINIMUM WAGE AND OVERTIME WAGES day and forty (40) hours per week for work performed for the Defendant as a result of being subjected to Defendant's unlawful rounding scheme.
+VIOLATION OF THE PRIVATE ATTORNEYS GENERAL ACT FOR FAILURE TO PAY ALL WAGES INCLUDING MINIMUM WAGE AND OVERTIME WAGES subjected to Defendant's unlawful rounding scheme.
 Defendant rounded the wages of all employees to the nearest fifteen (15) minute interval.
 Plaintiff alleges on information and belief that Defendant's rounding policy on average favored Defendant, and therefore resulted in lost wages for Plaintiff and similarly-aggrieved employees.